zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 Installing Liferay manually requires these basic steps:

-- Installing Liferay dependencies to your application server
+- Installing Liferay dependencies
-- Configuring your application server for Liferay
+- Configuring Tomcat for Liferay
-- Installing the Liferay WAR file to your application server
+- Installing the Liferay WAR file

 You'll see the term *Liferay Home* used in this installation guide. *Liferay Home* refers to the folder containing your Tomcat server folder.
 When Liferay